snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/index.md

 The tracker can be set up to automatically track certain events, or automatically add entities to every event sent.
 Most autotracking is specifically configured using plugins, which are imported, enabled, and configured individually.

 However, the following autotracked context entities can be configured directly when instrumenting the tracker.
 To enable them, simply add their names and boolean to the `contexts` field of the [configuration object](docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracker-setup/initialization-options/index.md).
+They will be added to every event tracked.

 | Entity    | Usage                             | Enabled by default |
 |-----------|-----------------------------------|--------------------|